CaveVision0/CaveVision0-s_Advantage_PRNG/INSTRUCTIONS.md

 The formula that I created for this program is ((r + 1) ^ 2) / (d * ((f + 1) ^ 2) * (0.25 ^ (0.25t))), with both sides of the calculated fraction multiplied by 1000 then rounded to the nearest integer.

 1. r = The amount of real clues a contestant is currently using.
 This increases the chance of the idol being found by the user.
 2. d = The base denominator.
 Each advantage has its own d value.
-This means that, assuming any given contestant has no chance modifiers of any kind and a desperation value of 0, they have a 1 in d chance of finding the advantage the d value represents.
+Assuming any given contestant has no chance modifiers of any kind and a desperation value of 0, they have a 1 in d chance of finding the advantage the d value represents.
 3. f = The amount of fake clues a contestant is currently using.
 This decreases the chance of the idol being found by the user.
 4. t = The desperation tier a contestant has at that moment.
 The values for each tier are listed besides their titles.